 Are you ready to bring your fraudulent broker to justice?
-If so, meet with a reputable broker misconduct lawyer at Wolper Law Firm to discuss the individual details of your case.
+If so, meet with a reputable broker misconduct lawyer at Wolper Law Firm, P.A. to discuss the individual details of your case.
 We provide complimentary consultations to wronged investors across the country.

 Take advantage of this opportunity by completing our online contact form or calling our office at 800.931.8452.